tmager/Composte/doc/deliverables/project-final-report.md

     * We have determined that this is a bug underneath the `music21` package that we use to do playback.
 We have submitted a ticket.
     * See [this issue](https://github.com/cuthbertLab/music21/issues/266)
+    * The bug manifested itself when playback did not perform as expected.
+We found it by observing that playback was inccorrect.
+We noticed that playback was incorrect when we attempted to playback music containing a tie.
+If we had tried to playback music containing ties earlier, we would have found the bug earlier.

 ## Source Code Tourist's Guide